Complementary Frequency-Varying Awareness Network for Open-Set Fine-Grained Image Recognition: Related Works

-\textbf{Transformer-based Methods.} Inspired by the success of vision transformers in closed-set image recognition tasks \cite{ViT, TIT, PVT, Swin}, a few transformer-based methods \cite{OSR_transformer2, MoEP-AE} have been proposed.
-Sun \emph{et al.} \cite{MoEP-AE} introduced multiple mixtures of exponential power distributions into a transformer-based autoencoder for modeling the distributions of known-class features.
-Azizmalayeri and Rohban \cite{OSR_transformer2} integrated various data augmentation strategies for learning more generalized feature representations via a transformer.
+\textbf{Transformer-based Methods.} Recently, vision transformers have obtained more and more attention in many vision tasks, due to their strong ability to learn discriminative features based on multiple self-attention operations.
+Inspired by the success of vision transformers in closed-set image recognition tasks \cite{ViT, TIT, PVT, Swin}, a few transformer-based methods \cite{OSR_transformer2, MoEP-AE} have been proposed.
+Sun \emph{et al.} \cite{MoEP-AE} built a transformer-based encoder for encoding known-class images into the distribution parameters about mixtures of exponential power distributions in a latent space, and took the features sampled from the learnt distributions for decoding.
+A classifier was used for classifying the encoded distribution parameters.
+Azizmalayeri and Rohban \cite{OSR_transformer2} also adopted a transformer as the backbone for learning discriminative feature representations, and they integrated various data augmentation strategies for further boosting the feature discriminability.

+However, as mentioned in Sec. \ref{section: introduction}, the above CNN-based or transformer-based methods are usually insensitive to either high-frequency or low-frequency components in image features.
+Hence, we aim to design the complementary frequency-varying awareness network for capture both high-frequency and low-frequency information more effectively for open-set recognition.